magnesj/ResInsight/docs/CurveCalculator.md

 An expression consists of placeholders (variables) for curves (summary address).
 By clicking **Parse Expession**, the variables will appear in the table below the settings.
 To assign a summary address to a variable, click **Edit**.
 This action will open a **Summary Address Selection** dialog.
 Use the dialog to select a summary address and press **OK**.
 Repeat the procedure for all the variables.

 ## Generating Curves
 After assigning summary addresses to all variables, click **Calculate** to evaluate the expression.
-The curve is saved and can be accessed in the following ways.
+The curve is saved and can be accessed in the Plot Editor selecting the Summary Type: **Calculated**.

-Right click on **Summary Plots** and click **New Summary Plot**.
-The Plot Editor dialog will appear.
-A type called **Calculated** can be found in the Summary Types panel.
-Click on this field, and the curves will appear in the Summaries panel.

 The curves can also be found in an existing curve's **Property Editor**.
 Choose the case **Calculated**, and the curves will appear in **Vector Selection**.